Knee scrapes, cuts and bruises: treating minor injuries

 Closing.
 The doctor will then decide on the best method of closing the wound.
 The standard method is to use stitches, which are generally removed in one to two weeks.
 A newer treatment, which can be used in wounds that are not too large or deep in locations without significant skin tension, involves the use of a tissue adhesive.
 This substance is applied to the cleansed wound edges and seals them like a super-glue for the skin.

 The advantages are that it is fast, there are no stitches to remove, and there are no marks left on the skin.
-Unfortunately, tissue adhesive cannot be usedfor all wounds.
+Unfortunately, tissue adhesive cannot be used for all wounds.

-Preventing or limiting scars Here's how to minimize scarring:
+Here's how to minimize scarring:

 Keep the wound covered during the early stages of healing.
 This will help speed the growth of new skin.